eb-margolis-neuroscience-lab/R-general-Margolislab/README.md

 ```
 Generates a Plotly figure object displaying a line for each column in the input dataframe.
 Can be subsequently styled with [Plotly](https://plotly.com/r/).
 - inputdf <- df where each column is a data series, such as the output from loadhdf5todf or loaddelimitedtodf.
 - endtime <- the last datapoint to display in the output graph (i.e., the end of the data range to display)

+  *Updated by EBM 9/13/2023*